monome/monome.github.io/twenty.md

 ![](image/20/2409-scale.jpg)

-september 2024, delhi &mdash; despite advances in technology we still weigh our shipments with an analog scale as it improves the sound quality. the donated mellotron would sound amazing if we found time to repair it. the sound of past futures, the forgone westinghouse tram proposal in los angeles.
+september 2024, delhi &mdash; despite advances in technology we still weigh our shipments with an analog scale for improved sound quality. the donated mellotron would sound amazing if we found time to repair it. the sound of past futures, the forgone westinghouse tram proposal in los angeles.

 ![](image/20/0607-paper.jpg)